SmithCollegeHCV/Muller-Lyer-Illusion-Experiment/README.md

 To add or remove pages to the experimentr module go to the index.html page within public/ and add a module.
 They are listed by folder name.

+To change condition version, go to the index.html line 22 'modules/tests/test7/'; you can change test into test0-test10.

 Pulling down results
 ---------------------